Listen to this article

 Much more common within a block of flats.
 You will be the leaseholder but will be part of a group of leaseholders who control the freehold.

-What happens if I cant pay my mortgage?
+What happens if I cannot pay my mortgage?

 At Hello Mortgage we will always talk to you about protection.
 This isn't a sales tack-tick but an integral part of our advice journey to protect you, your family and your home.